 - We take Gypsy for a long walk the day before we leave so she is pretty tired on travel day.
 When we stop for bathroom breaks, we make sure she gets a turn too.

 - When we arrive at a campground, I ask for recommendations for a local vet so if anything goes wrong, we know where to take her, and aren’t wasting time trying to find a place.

 Dogs and RV Parks Are A Perfect Way To Make Friends!

 One of the best ways to meet other campers at the RV park is through your dog.
 Every single campground we stay at, our kids know the names of every single dog!
 This usually happens on the first day – not kidding!

 We stayed at an RV resort in Florida where we had an awesome grassy spot behind the RV where Gypsy ran around (more like sniffed around.)
 It was perfect for her and she was able to get out each day to meet lots of dog owners.

 She’s not a huge fan of most dogs (we truly believe she doesn’t think she’s a dog), but she loves meeting new people.

 Having gone through the important safety tips for RVing with your dog, let’s take a look at some RV dog essentials that you need to bring with you.

 RVing With Dogs: Campground Etiquette You Need To Know

 For the most part we have come across wonderful dog owners with sweet dogs that have become best friends with my kids!
 Seriously, if you have a dog and we have stayed in the same RV campground, you have met our kids!

-However there are a few things you need to know about when you go RVing with dogs so you don’t become that person.
+However there are a few bits of RV campground etiquette you need to know about when you go RVing with dogs so you don’t become that person.
 You know who we are talking about!